simonmclean/triptych.nvim/README.md

 }
 ```

+## LSP Integration

+If you have [antosha417/nvim-lsp-file-operations](https://github.com/antosha417/nvim-lsp-file-operations) installed and loaded, performing
+certain filesystem operations in Triptych (creating, deleting and moving/renaming files and folders) will send a message to the language server via LSP.

+What effect this has, if any, is entirely dependant on the language server.

 ## Extending functionality

 The `extension_mappings` property allows you add any arbitrary functionality based on the current cursor target.